 If you’re curious about Delta-8 for pain relief, we say give it a go!
 Be mindful of whom you’re purchasing from, and start small regarding dosage.

-The legalities surrounding THC are constantly changing.
+By reading this legal information, you agree to release the author of any liability related to or arising from your use of this data.
+This post contains no legal advice.
+The legal status surrounding Delta 8 THC, Delta 9 THC, and Delta 10 THC is new and constantly changing.
 We continuously work hard to do our best to give you the most updated information.
-We recommend that you always check your current state hemp laws- or federal law before purchasing any hemp-derived products (CBD, THC).
-The data in this post is not intended as legal advice nor to diagnose, treat or give any medical advice.
-In any event, do your due diligence and always seek your doctor’s advice, especially do if you are in doubt or are currently taking any prescription medications.
-Safer than sorry is always a great idea when taking new products.
+We recommend checking your current state’s laws or federal hemp laws before purchasing any industrial hemp-derived or marijuana products (CBD, THC).
+The data in this post is not intended to diagnose, treat, cure or give any medical advice.
+Do your due diligence and seek your doctor’s advice, especially if you are in doubt or are currently taking any prescription medications.
+Safer than sorry is always a great idea when consuming new products.